Kaisy Khademi

-Quaise Khademi (born 3 September 1994), better known as Kaisy Khademi, is an Afghanistan-born British professional boxer who challenged for the British super-flyweight title in 2021.
-He appeared a tough fight with his South-African rival, Jackson Chauke for the International Boxing Organization World flyweight championship title in late January 2024, did not succeed, but performed very well.
+Quaise Khademi (born 3 September 1994), better known as Kaisy Khademi, is an Afghanistan-born British professional boxer.
+He challenged for the IBO flyweight title in 2024.
+Khademi held the WBO European super-flyweight title from December 2019 until February 2021.

 Early life

-Quaise Khademi was born on 3 September 1994 in Kabul, Afghanistan.
-He fled Afghanistan with members of his extended family from persecution by the Taliban.
+Khademi was born in Kabul, Afghanistan.
+He fled Afghanistan with members of his extended family due to persecution by the Taliban.
 On their third attempt, the Khademi family made it to England in 2002 after hiding in a truck en route from the Port of Calais, France, to the Port of Dover.
 After a brief detention by the British authorities, he was initially housed in Dalston, before moving to Walthamstow.
 He gained asylum nine years after arriving in England.